-How this publication may benefit users
+How this publication may benefit you

-Travel Trends is an annual report published by the Office for National Statistics (ONS).
-It provides estimates and profiles of travel and tourism visits (those of less than 12 months' duration) and associated earnings and expenditure between the UK and the rest of the world.
+Travel trends is an annual report that provides estimates and profiles of travel and tourism visits (those of less than 12 months' duration) and associated earnings and expenditure between the UK and the rest of the world.
 The International Passenger Survey (IPS) has been providing the source data for travel and tourism since 1961.

 International travel and tourism involves the exchange of approximately £50 billion of trade each year.
 Earnings to the UK account for over £18 billion of the £50 billion, equating to approximately 10% of total export of services.
 Expenditure abroad accounts for over 25% of total imports of services.
-The information provided in Travel Trends helps users in many areas, including:
+The information provided in this report is used in a number of ways, including:

-- Tracking earnings and expenditure, as an important input to measuring balance of payments. - Understanding how the volume of visits and earnings to the UK develops, which can be compared with statistics from other countries to assess how effective the UK is in attracting visits a) from key parts of the world, b) for different purposes and c) among different demographic groups. - To help understand how particular events (for example, in 2012 the London 2012 Olympic Games and Paralympics) held in the UK link to visits and spending.
-This can aid future decision making. - To provide insights regarding how effective different parts of the UK are in attracting visits and earnings, in total and from different parts of the world and for different purposes. - To provide profiles of UK residents travelling to different parts of the world, to aid government and industry in developing policy and strategy.
+- to track earnings and expenditure, as an important input to measuring balance of payments - to understand how the volume of visits and earnings to the UK develops, which can be compared with statistics from other countries to assess how effective the UK is in attracting visits from main parts of the world, for different purposes and among different demographic groups - to help understand how particular events held in the UK (for example, the London 2012 Olympic Games and Paralympics) link to visits and spending, which can aid future decision making - to provide insights into how effective different parts of the UK are in attracting visits and earnings, in total and from different parts of the world and for different purposes - to provide profiles of UK residents travelling to different parts of the world, to aid government and industry in developing policy and strategy